openintegrationhub/REST-API-component/README.md

 To use the REST API component with any restricted access API provide the authorization credentials directly into the component or use the secret service to inject them into the request at runtime.

-The REST API component supports 4 authorisation types:
+The REST API component supports 4 authorization types:

-- **`No Auth`** - use this method to work with any open REST API
+- **`No Auth`** - Use this method to work with any open REST API
-- **`Basic Auth`** - use it to provide login credentials like **username/password**
+- **`Basic Auth`** - Use it to provide login credentials like username/password
-- **`API Key Auth`** - use it to provide `API Key` to access the resource
+- **`API Key Auth`** - Use it to provide `API Key` to access the resource
-- **`OAuth2`** - use it to provide `Oauth2` credentials to access the resource.
+- **`OAuth2`** - Use it to provide `Oauth2` credentials to access the resource.
 Currently it is implemented `Authorization code` OAuth2 flow.

-Please note that the result of creating a credential is an HTTP header automatically placed for you.
-You can also specify the authorisation in the headers section directly.

 ### Direct Authorization
 You can add the authorization method directly into the flow steps using the REST API component.
 Authorization configuration is placed under a field called `auth`.
 The following fields are available under `auth`:

 - **`type`** - Must be one of `No Auth`, `Basic Auth`, or `API Key Auth`.
 - **`basic`** - `basic.username` and `basic.password` are where to store the credentials for performing basic authorization.
 Only use these if `type` is `Basic Auth`.